0xsudomode/CTF-platform/README.md

 ## 📖 Overview

 A Capture The Flag (CTF) platform built using Django.
-This platform allows users to create, manage, and participate in CTF challenges with features like tscoring, and challenge tracking.
+This platform allows users to create, manage, and participate in CTF challenges with features like real time scoring, and challenge tracking.

 ## 🌟 Features